Pricing cyber-insurance for systems via maturity models: Setting up the Modelling Framework

 It is important to note that $L_i$ is not required to be strictly positive for all layers of the model.
 The operations of the organization, described by the management layer, determine the scope of possible losses to the business that may result from deviations in criticality and sensitivity as previously described.
 However, it is possible that additional maturity in terms of practices at the level of the systems layer may reduce the scope of potential losses.
 Therefore, it is possible that the ultimate components of the premium calculated by the insurer related to the service and systems architecture layers, $P_2$ and $P_3$ respectively, may be negative depending on the assessment of maturity.
 This is consistent with the practice of insurers offering discounts on baseline policy quotes for meeting certain conditions.
 However, it may be the case that certain elements of the architecture create greater risks (for example, external connections to a database), and therefore merit charging more premium in that case.
 Figure~\ref{fig:insurance-loss-estimation-cycle} illustrates how the organizational representation first introduced in Figure~\ref{fig:paper-overview} outlines a possible procedure for estimating the parameters $L_i$ for the different layers of the organizational structure.

-One advantage of the systematic ERD-maturity-utility approach is that it provides a consistent measure of security maturity across assessed organizations.
+One advantage of the systematic ERD-maturity-utility modelling framework is that once calibrated by an insurer according to its pricing requirements, the framework could provide consistent comparisons between different insurance risks.
 This allows for its potential use in accumulation modelling, sometimes known as clash exposures, in the insurance industry.
 The aim of this modelling is to determine the risk of correlation in losses if certain categories of event occur.
 A well-diversfied insurance portfolio should not contain policies with high levels of clash risk.
 This is a potential problem for cyber-insurance in particular as some of the usual diversification strategies such as insuring organizations in a wide range of locations, industry groups and annual revenue may be less effective given the interconnected nature of cyber-space and the concentration of computer operating systems.